Report: CBS to retain Romo at $17M annually

 Tony Romo is staying in the CBS broadcast booth, with the sides agreeing to a long-term deal, a network spokesperson confirmed to multiple outlets Friday night.

-According to the New York Post, Romo will receive $17 million per year in a deal that's "significantly" longer than five years.
+According to the New York Post, Romo will receive $17 million per year.
 That would make the former quarterback the highest-paid NFL analyst in television history.

+CBS is giving Romo a firm three-year deal to remain at the network, but it could grow to a 10-year deal, sources told ESPN's Adam Schefter.
+If the NFL extends its rights deal with CBS, Romo's deal extends by seven additional years, even if the new rights deal is for a term shorter than seven.

 Romo retired after a 14-season run with the Dallas Cowboys in April 2017, then joined CBS as its lead NFL analyst for the following season.
 He quickly wowed audiences with his analysis, knack for predicting offensive plays pre-snap and on-air partnership with lead CBS play-by-play man Jim Nantz.